Talking with your health care provider about your current or planned sex life as it relates to your health is an important part of keeping healthy.

 Your appointment is a two-sided conversation!
 Your health care provider may ask you questions about your sexual history to better understand how to help you, and YOU may ask questions and talk about any concerns you have at your appointment.
 If you feel awkward talking with your health care provider at first, don't worry, it will get easier with practice!

-Remember: if you are under 18 years old, you can agree to be checked and treated for sexually transmitted infections (STIs).
-You can receive other sexual health care, including birth control and STI prevention medication and vaccinations.
-If you are on your parent's insurance, you can also contact your health care plan and request a different address be used when they mail out an explanation of benefits (for more information: https://www.health.ny.gov/diseases/communicable/std/docs/faq_billing_consent.pdf).
+Remember: if you are under 18 years old, you can agree to be checked and treated for sexually transmitted infections.
+You can receive other sexual health care, including birth control and sexually transmitted infection prevention medications and vaccinations.
+If you are on your parent's insurance, you can also contact your health care plan and request a different address be used when they mail out an explanation of benefits (for more information: Billing Consent FAQ (PDF).

 Tell your health care provider about any changes or concerns you have.
 These include things such as: aches, pains, sores, rashes, bumps, discharge, odors, tiredness, sex without condoms, and new relationships, etc.